BardicDefense/purple-hack/README.md

 - **Good**: Fervently believe in altruism, compassion, and justice.
 - **Evil**: The only restraints are imposed restraints; actions are usually weighed solely on how they benefit oneself.

 Characters may instead forego an alignment and choose to be **Unaligned**.
 This does not mean the person is neutral or incapable of taking a position on something.
-Neither does it mean that they cannot serve the cause of the aligned, simplyt aht they lack their fervent, formal commitment.
+Neither does it mean that they cannot serve the cause of the aligned, simply that they lack their fervent, formal commitment.

 Players can choose to conceal their choice of alignment (or lack thereof) from outsiders or even the rest of their party, but must tell the referee what they've picked.